Similes for Confident with Explanation and Examples

 Examples:

-1. She spoke as confident as a speaker with a microphone, and her voice echoed clearly.
+1. She spoke as confidently as a speaker with a microphone, and her voice echoed clearly.

 2. He presented as confident as a public speaker, although many were watching.

-3. She smiled as confident as a speaker, yet stayed relaxed.
+3. She smiled as confidently as a speaker, yet stayed relaxed.

-4. He answered as confident as a host on stage, so the crowd applauded.
+4. He answered as confidently as a host on stage, so the crowd applauded.

 5. She stood as confident as a speaker ready to inspire, and her fear disappeared.